 - Add the 475 ml ale, vinegar, soy sauce, yeast extract, nutritional yeast, dried mushrooms, salt, and bay leaf.
 Mix thoroughly, and leave to simmer over a medium heat for 10-15 minutes.

-- Mix the cornflour with the remaining 2 tbsp of ale to a slurry, and slowly pour into the mushroom gravy whilst stirring.
+- Mix the cornflour with the remaining 2 tablespoon of ale to a slurry, and slowly pour into the mushroom gravy whilst stirring.
 The sauce should thicken quite quickly.
 When it does, remove from the heat and set aside.

 - Meanwhile, prepare the puff pastry.
 I used a solid 350g block and rolled it to fit, but feel free to use a pre rolled sheet (and you don't have to use as much, either.
 I just like loads of pastry).
 Place the cooked mushroom mix into a roughtly 7 x 10 inch (18 x 25 cm) oven dish and cover with the pastry so the edges just overlap.